HugoBruins/cancatchers/python/Plot everything/readme.md

 The data from these pictures is taken from a caveman distance test with our old transceiver modules.

+## How to get the code working

+Make sure you have a nice python IDE installed, and install the following libraries for python using pip:

+- matplotlib
+- pandas
+- numpy

+Now drop the code into a folder, and also drop LOGGER96.txt and map.png in that same folder, and run the code, voila, it works! (hopefully)

+To get your own map image, run the code once with your own data file, and in the console it will print a boundary box, these are the maximum / minumum longitudes and latitudes, now go to openstreetmap.org and fill in these values in the box over at the left side.
+Now go to the top right corner and press the 'share' button.
+Here check the box 'modified picture dimensions', and manually drag the corners of the new appearing box over the old one that fits the boundaries, pick a nice scale that gives good image resolution and download the png, change the name of this png to map and drop it into the same folder as the code.

 ## Graphs:

 ### The temperature / pressure / wind speed / altitude plot